nossie531/mut_flow/README.md

 ## Background

 As an important principle of Rust, mutable reference aliasings are not allowed by borrow checker.
 This restriction eliminates edits from multiple locations.
-This is the fundamental for various kinds of safety.
+This is the fundamental for various kinds of safety and optimization.

 However, aliasing rules sometimes lead us into dead end, even if we are not trying to make dangerous edits.